html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 {% endhighlight %}

-It's worth, once again, highlighting that the **event.waitUntil()** takes a promise which results in the promise returned by **showNotification()**, meaning that our event listener won't exit until the asynchronous fetch() call is complete, and the notification is shown.
+It's worth, once again, highlighting that the **event.waitUntil()** takes a promise which results in the promise returned by **showNotification()**, follow the return statements inside the fetch request's promise.
+The reason we do thiat is that our event listener won't terminate the serviceworker until the asynchronous fetch() call is complete, and the notification is shown.

-You'll notice that we show a notification even when there is an error, that is because if we don't, Chrome will show it's own generic notification.
+You'll notice that we show a notification even when there is an error, if we don't, Chrome will show it's own generic notification.

 ## Opening a URL when the User Clicks a Notification